OctopusDeploy/docs/docs/administration/managing-infrastructure/service-watchdog.md

 position: 2300
 ---

-In some environment the Windows Services for Octopus Deploy Server and Tentacle may not reliably start when the server is rebooted.
+In some environment the Windows Services for Octopus Server and Tentacle may not reliably start when the server is rebooted.
 This typically occurs during a restart after Windows Updates have been installed.

 ## Why does it happen? {#ServiceWatchdog-Whydoesithappen?}